Mohamed24Awwad/Scaling_Cloud_Native_Apps_KEDA/README.md

 ## Learning outcomes

-After finishing these exercises you should be comfortable:
+After finishing these exercises, you should be comfortable:

 - Building small, autoscaling-ready clusters with kind
 - Using Helm to deploy components like Metrics Server and KEDA